- You can use a website builder tool, WordPress, or hire a web designer to build a website.

-The good news: There are website building solutions that can fit every budget.
-In this guide, we’ll discuss three website building methods, including DIY solutions like WordPress and website builders, and hiring a professional web designer.
-We’ll break down the cost, pros, and cons of each method, so you can make the best choice based on your needs and resources.
+Whatever your budget, there’s a website-building solution for your needs, including website DIY solutions like WordPress, website builders, and hiring a professional web designer.
+We’ll break down each method’s cost, pros, and cons so that you can make the best choice based on your needs and resources.

 Ways to Build a Website

-Website Builder: These are sites like Squarespace, Weebly, and Wix, which let users create their own websites using pre-made templates and intuitive drag-and-drop editors.
-Website builders bundle website design and hosting, and are typically the most affordable option.
-While users can create fairly robust, functional websites with a website builder, your customization options will be more limited than with WordPress or a professional website designer.
+- Website builder: These are tools that help you create a website using pre-made templates and intuitive drag-and-drop editors.
+Website builders bundle website design and hosting and are typically the most affordable option.
+While you can create fairly robust, functional websites with a website builder, your customization options will be more limited than with WordPress or a professional website designer.

-WordPress.org: WordPress.org, commonly referred to simply as WordPress, is an open-source content management system (CMS) that lets users create custom websites from scratch, with nearly unlimited flexibility and functionality.
+- WordPress.org: WordPress.org, commonly referred to simply as WordPress, is an open-source content management system (CMS) that lets you create custom websites with nearly unlimited flexibility and functionality.
 However, because it’s a CMS, it requires a bit more technical skill than a website builder.
-Although WordPress is free, users must pay separately for hosting and a domain name.
+Although WordPress is free, you must pay separately for hosting and a domain name.

 What is the best way to build a website?

 The “best” way to build a website depends on your specific needs, abilities, and resources.
 Use this comparison chart to help you understand which method might work well for you.

 |Professional web designer|

 Predicting exactly how much it will cost to build an individual website is tricky because there is no set price for most features.
 Costs can range from free to hundreds of dollars per year, based on the features and services you need.
 Expect to pay at least $1,500 for your website in the first year when it’s all said and done.